innosuisse-smaragd/dmia/README.md

 ## Run the project (local)

 ### Run the backend

-To run the frontend project, open a terminal window at the root of the project and run the command bellow
+To run the backend project, open a terminal window at the root of the project and run the command bellow
 ```
-mvn spring-boot:run -Dspring-boot.run.profiles=dev
+mvn spring-boot:run -D spring-boot.run.profiles=dev
 ```
 Once the command executed, you can access the app on [localhost:8081](http://localhost:8081)

 ### Run the frontend
 To run the frontend project, open a terminal window at the folder 'src/main/js' of the project and run the command bellow
 ```
 npm install